-• how Fine connects semantic wires to ideas about what's "transparent" to a competent language-user, or his epistemology of language-use more generally (pp. 49, 60-65).
+how he connects these wires to ideas about what's "transparent" to a competent language-user, or his epistemology of language use more generally (pp. 49, 60-65).
 I'm sympathetic to many of Fine's claims about what's "semantically required," but would resist treating knowledge of such requirements as necessary conditions for competence or understanding.46

 In a moment, I'll identify a third element in Fine's thinking that I'll also be ignoring.
-And in section 7 below, I'll demonstrate a language that (contra point F1 above) does have predicates whose application is sensitive to semantic wires among their arguments.
+And in \$7 below, I'll demonstrate a language that (contra point F1 above) does have predicates whose application is sensitive to semantic wires among their arguments.

-Fine developed his account further in his (2010d), and in responses to his critics.47 pp. 147-54's comparison of his own view to Fregeanism).
+Fine developed his account further in his (2010d), and in responses to his critics.47 forms of Millianism (see also Richard's, 1990, pp. 147-154 comparison of his own view to Fregeanism).
 The taxonomic question here isn't especially interesting in itself.

-Fine presents his account as a form of "Referentialism" or "Millianism" (pp. 5, 37, 45, 53), and contrasts it to Fregean accounts (pp. 35-7, 42, 58-60).
-Some of his commentators challenge this, and suggest his account may be closer to Fregeanism than it is to familiar forms of Millianism (see also Richard 1990,
+Fine presents his account as a form of "Referentialism" or "Millianism" (pp. 5, 37, 45, 53), and contrasts it to Fregean accounts (pp. 35-37, 42, 58-60).
+Some of his commentators challenge this, and suggest his account may be closer to Fregeanism than it is to familiar